ajwilkinson/jupyterlab/WORKING.md

 At this point we need to build jupyterlab.
 First of all, check in the venv to make sure that we don't have another version of jupyterlab in there - if so delete to make sure we use our source one.
+BUT - don't delete the metadata directory as that seems to be how the "entrypoint" stuff works.... it is in the pyproject.toml

 python -m jupyterlab build